gkajitani/microarray-and-RNA-seq-enrichment/README.md

 R packages clusterprofiler and enrichplot are then used for enrichment analysis (Over-representation analysis (ORA) and Gene set enrichment analysis (GSEA) and graph plotting.

 * processing/ : folder of scripts for data processing of expression microarray data and RNA-seq reads.
 From raw data to differential expression analysis.
-* clusterProfiler/ : folder of scripts for ORA and GSEA enrichment analysis and plots.
+* clusterProfiler/ : folder of scripts for ORA and GSEA enrichment analysis.
+* figures/ : folder of scripts for generating figures for the article.

 # Microarray analyses main packages, available at bioconductor, scripts based on GEO2R: